learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

-In the previous lessons we've learned about record-oriented programming and how, by using methods like `call`, `apply`, and `bind`, we can change the default context of a function from the global context (`window` in the browser, `global` in NodejS) as we see fit.
+In the previous lessons we've learned about record-oriented programming and how, by using methods like `call`, `apply`, and `bind`, we can change the default context of a function from the global context (`window` in the browser, `global` in NodeJS) as we see fit.
 That's an awesome power.

 However, sometimes the rules of function execution interact in a way that leads to ***one particularly surprising bug***: the lost context bug.
-It's impossible to list _all_ the places where this bug could be triggered, but if you encounter something "strange" like we describe below, you'll know how to proceed.
+It's impossible to list _all_ the places where this bug could be triggered, but if you encounter something "strange" like what we describe below, you'll know how to proceed.

 ## Scenario